 You can also trace your kid’s feet and convert the measurements to their ideal shoe size with baby shoe sizes in cm.

-Trace both feet: Have your child stand on the sheet of paper – you may need a helper to keep them standing straight!
+Have your child stand on the sheet of paper – you may need a helper to keep them standing straight!
 Using the marker, trace the outline of both feet.
 Repeat this step if necessary to ensure accuracy.

-Measure width: Wrap the ribbon around the widest part of one foot, noting where the two ends meet.
+Wrap the ribbon around the widest part of one foot, noting where the two ends meet.
 Measure the part of the ribbon that wrapped around their foot against the ruler, And record that number as width.
 Repeat for the other foot.

-Find the shoe size: Compare your child’s measurements with our size chart below to find their size and width.
+Compare your child’s measurements with our size chart below to find their size and width.

 After you’ve measured the child’s feet, use a kid’s shoe size chart to find the correct size shoe.
 If the size falls between two sizes, select the larger one.